What is NatHERS Whole of Home?

 Release (September 2022 – October 2022)

-To support the launch of Whole of Home and thermal updates a revised suite of documentation is being released.
+To support the launch of Whole of Home and thermal updates a revised suite of documentation has been released.
 Documents include:

 - NatHERS 2022 Software Accreditation Protocol (SAP)